Residence Permit Application Berlin

-You received a long-term “national” visa to enter Germany.
+Students who received a long-term “national” visa to enter Germany.
 This visa is valid for only 90/180 days and has to be transferred into a German residence permit at the Foreigners´ Registration Office before its expiration (please check your visa expiration date).

-Students who do not require an entry visa according to § 41 AufenthV (from Australia, Israel, Japan, Canada, South Korea, New Zealand, the US, Andorra, Brazil, El Salvador, Honduras, Monaco and San Marino) and according to §§ 28 and 56 Abs.
-2 AufenthV (from Switzerland) must apply for their German residence permit within the first 90 days after their arrival in Germany (please check the stamp in your passport).
+Students who do not require an entry visa according must apply for their German residence permit within the first 90 days after their arrival in Germany (please check the stamp in your passport).

 Attention: Some of you (particularly the exchange students) might have received a national (D) visa that is valid up to 12 months instead of a 90-day national (D) entry visa.
 Non-EU citizens who will stay in Germany for less than one year may obtain such a visa.
 Since it should cover the entire period of your stay, you will not need to apply for a residence permit after your arrival in Germany, which will save you time and effort.

 For Citizens from Switzerland:

-Citizens from Switzerland have to apply for a “Residence Permit Switzerland” (Aufenthaltserlaubnis-Schweiz) within the first 3 months after their arrival in Germany.
+Citizens from Switzerland have to apply for a “Residence Permit Switzerland” (Aufenthaltserlaubnis-Schweiz) within the 90 days after their arrival in Germany.
 This is a formal act that has to be done by each Swiss citizen who plans a longer stay in Germany.
 However, this application process is not comparable to the residence permit process of regular students (less paperwork).

-In addition, you have to prepare your documents for your health insurance plan and financial means in order to proof sufficient funds.
+In addition, you have to prepare your documents like your health insurance plan and financial means in order to proof sufficient funds.
 Please consider that these processes may take some time to complete.

 You will receive detailed information about the residence permit application during your orientation period at SRH Hochschule Berlin.